Dungeons & Dragons: Sources and influences

-The world of D&D was influenced by world mythology, history, pulp fiction, and contemporary fantasy novels.
-The importance of J. R. R. Tolkien's The Lord of the Rings and The Hobbit as an influence on D&D is controversial.
+The world of D&D was influenced by world mythology, history, pulp fiction, and contemporary fantasy novels, as listed by Gygax in the Appendix N of the original Dungeon Master's Guide.
+The importance of J.R.R.
+Tolkien's works The Lord of the Rings and The Hobbit as an influence on D&D is controversial.
 The presence in the game of halflings, elves, half-elves, dwarves, orcs, rangers, and the like, as well as the convention of diverse adventurers forming a group, draw comparisons to these works.
 The resemblance was even closer before the threat of copyright action from Tolkien Enterprises prompted the name changes of hobbit to 'halfling', ent to 'treant', and balrog to 'balor'.
 For many years, Gygax played down the influence of Tolkien on the development of the game.
 However, in an interview in 2000, he acknowledged that Tolkien's work had a "strong impact" though he also said that the list of other influential authors was long.

 The D&D magic system, in which wizards memorize spells that are used up once cast and must be re-memorized the next day, was heavily influenced by the Dying Earth stories and novels of Jack Vance.
 The original alignment system (which grouped all characters and creatures into 'Law', 'Neutrality' and 'Chaos') was derived from the novel Three Hearts and Three Lions by Poul Anderson.
 A troll described in this work influenced the D&D definition of that monster.
+Writer and game designer Graeme Davis saw the Labyrinth of the Greek myth of the Minotaur as an inspiration for the game's use of dungeons as monster lairs.